Meerajvaishnav/Interactive-Museum-Guide/README.md

 # Interactive-Museum-Guide

-A modular **Python** project that simulates a smart museum guide application using advanced data structures and algorithms for exhibit search, browsing history, and shortest-path navigation inside a virtual museum.[file:1]
+A modular **Python** project that simulates a smart museum guide application using advanced data structures and algorithms for exhibit search, browsing history, and shortest-path navigation inside a virtual museum.

 ## Features